Office of the Dean of Research

-Assistant Dean of Research for Arts and Sciences
+Associate Dean of Research for Arts and Sciences

-Assistant Dean, Diversity & Inclusion, Graduate School of Arts and Sciences
+Associate Dean, Diversity & Inclusion, Graduate School of Arts and Sciences

 Previously, she held positions as director of research affairs and medical college associate vice president of grants and research.
 She has spent over 20 years in the field of research administration at teaching, research, and medical institutions.
 She has a long history of civic engagement around diversity and inclusion.
 She completed her doctorate in law and policy at Northeastern University.
 She holds an AB from Brown University and a master’s in organizational psychology from William James College (formerly the Massachusetts School of Professional Psychology).